 Lauren’s project focussed on Australian hoverflies, which are wasp mimics.
 Virtually nothing was known about what specific species these flies are mimicking, and Lauren attempted to round this down, and also quantify how well the species were mimicking their models.
 It was a highly ambitious project(!), but Lauren did an excellent job and now probably knows more about Australian hoverflies than most in the country.

 Isabelle’s honours project sought to determine whether there is a relationship between rising temperatures and increased size of bird bills, by comparing the beak surface area of museum specimens from the Australian whistlers (family Pachycephalidae) with climate data from the corresponding years.
 The project was therefore structurally similar to Dan Campbell-Tennant’s honours from a few years previously (see below).
 She is currently working on publishing the results.
 She achieved success in her honours by getting a very high mark, but also winning the Chadcombe Bird Research award from Birds Australia.
-She will be starting a PhD at the University of Adelaide in 2019.
+She started a PhD at the University of Adelaide in 2019.